 Students will:

-- apply the concept of historical significance to the portrait subject on a Canadian bank note
+- use the concept of historical significance to examine the portrait subjects of Canadian bank notes

 - research important Canadians